evkx/evkx.github.io/content/models/xiaomi/su7/su7_ultra/_index.md

 ## Drivetrain

-The Xiaomi SU7 Ultra features an all-wheel drive system powered by two motors, one on each axle.
+The Xiaomi SU7 Ultra has an all-wheel drive system supported by three motors.
+One on front axle, and two on rear axle.
 The motors used are [Induction Motors](../../../../technology/motors/asm/) at the front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at the rear axle.

 ### Suspension